 University Health is now providing Pfizer booster shots for COVID-19.
-If you are eligible, you can schedule an appointment by calling 816-404-CARE or walk in at any of the three locations below.
+If you are eligible, you can schedule an appointment by calling 816-404-CARE or walk in at either the downtown or Eastern Jackson County campus..

 Getting your COVID-19 vaccine is easy and convenient.

 The COVID-19 vaccine is available to children at least 6-months old and older at University Health 2 (2211 Charlotte St., KCMO 64108).
 Established patients may make an appointment with their child’s provider at the Med/Ped’s clinic at UHTMC or the Family Medicine Clinic at UHLMC.
 Call 816-404-2273 (CARE) to schedule those appointments.